 If you are a couple, the repayment is not made until the last remaining person living in the home either dies or moves into care.
 This means that both you and your partner are free to live in your home for the rest of your lives.
 Any money left over form the sale of your house is paid to you or your estate.

 What are the safeguards?

-At Eastern Financial Consultants, we only use lenders that are approved members of the Equity Release Council, which set out specific products standard, all of which must be met.
+At Eastern Financial Consultants, we only use lenders that are approved members of the Equity Release Council.
+The Equity Release Council set out specific product standards, all of which must be met.
 The standards are:

 For lifetime mortgages, interest rates must be fixed or, if they are variable, there must be a “cap” (upper limit) which is fixed for the life of the loan.

 You must have the right to remain in your property for life or until you need to move into long-term care, provided the property remains your main residence and you abide by the terms and conditions of your contract.

 You have the right to move to another property subject to the new property being acceptable to your product provider as continuing security for your equity release loan.

 The lifetime mortgage must have a “no negative equity guarantee”.
 This means that when your property is sold, and agents’ and solicitors’ fees have been paid, even if the amount left is not enough to repay the outstanding loan to your provider, neither you nor your estate will be liable to pay any more.

 Releasing equity from your home can be a daunting prospect, and may not be right for you.
 This is why Andrew at Eastern Financial Consultants provides a 1-hour free face to face no obligation consultation – at our offices in Brundall.
 To arrange an appointment call 01603 927760 or contact us via our email form.